 - Task Force on Climate-related Financial Disclosures (TCFD), building on our responses to the CDP climate change questionnaire;

-- Norges Bank Investment Management and Basel Institute on Governance's "Measuring effectiveness of anti-corruption programmes" reporting framework, augmenting disclosures against this set of 17 indicators; and
+- Norges Bank Investment Management and Basel Institute on Governance’s “Measuring effectiveness of anti-corruption programmes” reporting framework, adding disclosures against this set of 17 indicators; and

-- UN Global Compact (UNGC); this Report serves as our UNGC annual Communication on Progress.
+- UN Global Compact (UNGC); see our annual Communication on Progress.

-Materiality approach:50 The content in this Report is guided by our PTA, which helps us identify and prioritize the ESG topics that matter most to our stakeholders and to our Company.
-Please see our 2021 Priority Topics Assessment for details of our latest update and Priority Topics Matrix.
+The content in this Report is guided by our PTA, which helps us identify and prioritize the ESG topics that matter most to our stakeholders and to our Company.
+Please see our Priority Topics Assessment for details of our latest update and Priority Topics.

-- Progress against our Health for Humanity 2025 Goals and associated data presented in the Health for Humanity 2020 Goals Scorecard (see Health for Humanity 2025 Goals - First Year of Progress - ERM CVS); and
+- Progress against our Health for Humanity 2025 Goals and associated data presented in the Health for Humanity 2025 Goals Scorecard (see ERM CVS’s Health for Humanity 2025 Goals Assurance); and

-- Select 2021 global GHG emissions inventory, the percentage of electricity use generated by renewable energy sources, NOx and SOx emissions (from combustion sources),and select water management data (see GHG Emissions, Electricity and Water Data - ERM CVS).
+- Select 2022 global GHG emissions inventory, the percentage of electricity use generated by renewable energy sources, NOx and SOx emissions (from combustion sources) and select water management data (see GHG & Air Emissions, Electricity and Water Data Assurance).
 Our Scope 1, 2 and 3 GHG emissions are reported using the WBCSD/WRI GHG Protocol: A Corporate Accounting and Reporting Standard (2004, as updated January 2015).